 - Appointees must meet all eligibility requirements for employment in the United States.
 See State and Federal Compliance section below.

 - Lastly, we expect students to devote an appropriate amount of time and energy to completing their work assignments.
 As Graduate Appointments require full-time enrollment in their graduate program in addition to the work assigned through the Appointment, it is unlikely that Appointees can successfully meet the expectations of each of these commitments while maintaining additional, outside employment.
 So that supervisors and advisors may adequately advise a potential appointee and so that they may be aware of any potential conflicts of interest in assigning a specific appointment, Appointees who are, or will be, seeking employment outside of Mines during the term of their Graduate Appointment must make their advisor and supervisor aware of the outside employment and receive permission from both to concurrently hold a Graduate Assistant or Graduate Hourly Appointment while working for an outside employer.
-NOTE: International students – registration during the summer session is required if it will be your first semester of study for your current degree program.
-If you are required to register for full-time in a Summer term, 4 credits is considered full-time for graduate students.

 As defined below, Mines imposes maximum service expectations on Graduate Assistant and Graduate Hourly Appointments so that employment obligations do not conflict with student progress toward degree.
 Appointment limits for Assistantship and Hourly appointments are defined below.